• Skip to content

 Airway

 Check the child’s mouth for airway blockages like food, vomit or blood.
-If there’s a blockage, roll the child into the recovery position – on their side, top leg bent.
-Clear any blockages with your fingers, then roll the child onto their back again.
-Check for breathing.
+If there’s a blockage, roll the child into the recovery position.
+Open the child’s mouth, clear blockages with your fingers, and then roll the child onto their back again.
+Tilt the child’s head back and lift the chin to open their airway.

 Breathing

 If there are no blockages or you’ve cleared blockages, check for breathing.
-Look for chest movements, listen for breathing sounds, or feel for breath on your cheek.
+Look for chest movements, listen for breathing sounds from the nose or mouth, or feel for the child’s breath on your cheek.

-Child breathing?
-Gently roll the child into the recovery position on their side.
+Gently roll the child into the recovery position – on their side with top leg bent.
 Regularly check for breathing until the ambulance arrives.

 Start CPR